 There are limited facilities to get food and drink.
 There is a vending machine, and you can get cold drinks and ice cream.
 Picnicking is welcome, and there are a few picnic benches placed underneath the apple trees.

 There are accessible toilets for those in wheelchairs, and the bottom level of the abbot's house is easily accessible.
-Unfortunately, the monastic toilet does not have disabled access.
+Unfortunately, the monastic toilet does not have limited-mobility access.